tomvansteijn/idfpy/README.rst

     print(values)
 ::

-IDF arrays can be shifted, resampled or reprojected using `Rasterio <https://github.com/mapbox/rasterio>`_:
+IDF arrays can also be shifted, resampled or reprojected using `Rasterio <https://github.com/mapbox/rasterio>`_:
 ::
     with idfpy.open('bxk1-d-ck.idf') as src:
         a = src.read(masked=True)